Data-driven system analysis of nonlinear systems using polynomial approximation: Data-based representation for nonlinear functions

-\begin{rmk}[Prior knowledge] The presented method establishes the possibility to leverage prior knowledge on the structure of the nonlinear function $f$ to reduce the conservatism and complexity of $E(f)$ and $E'(f)$.
+Hence, the idea of $E'(f)$ is to represent a nonlinear function by multiple polynomial approximations around $\omega_{i}$ rather than finding one polynomial approximation.
+A piecewise polynomial representation is similar to a spline approximation which exhibits a better approximation than a single polynomial \cite{Poly_Spline}.
+Hence, a significant improvement of estimating system properties by $E'(f)$ compared to $E(f)$ is to be expected at the cost of higher computational complexity.
+Whereas a uniform grid over $\mathbb{X}$ for the selection of $\omega_i$ leads to a minimal approximation error by polynomial sector \eqref{PolySecBound}, an iteratively obtained selection of $\omega_i$ for optimized inferences on system properties will be presented in Remark~\ref{RmkOmega}. \\ $E'(f)$ generalizes the set-membership approach in \cite{Milanese} and Kinky inference \cite{KinkyInf} where an envelope for nonlinear functions is derived from Lipschitz approximations.
+Indeed, the polynomial sector bound \eqref{PolySecBound} boils down for $k=0$ to the usual Lipschitz continuity condition as $A^*z(x)=f(\omega)$.
+Moreover, Assumption~\ref{AssBoundDeri} implies a Lipschitz constant of $f$. \\ A purely data-driven approach for nonlinear functions might be excessively conservative.
+To additionally reduce the conservatism and complexity of the envelopes $E(f)$ and $E'(f)$, we can leverage prior knowledge on the structure of $f$.
 For instance, if $f_1$ is only a polynomial with degree $d_1$, then the TP can be developed until order $d_1$ and $M_{1,\alpha}$ for $|\alpha|=d_1+1$ can be set to zero.
-Moreover, to show stability of a known equilibrium point of a dynamical system, we can enforce $f(0)=0$ by omitting the $0$-th order of the TP at $\omega=0$.
-In the sequel, we present in more detail how the separate consideration of data-driven envelopes for each $f_i$ allows to exploit knowledge on the structure of $f$.
-For the sake of illustration, let a nonlinear function $f$ be given by
+Moreover, to show stability of a known equilibrium of a dynamical system, we can enforce $f(0)=0$ by omitting the $0$-th order of the TP at $\omega=0$.
+In the sequel, we present how the separate consideration of data-driven envelopes for each $f_i$ allows to exploit the knowledge that the TPs of $f_i$ might be given by $a_i^*z_i(x),i=1,\dots,n_x$.
+This can reduce the number of unknown coefficients compared to Section~\ref{SecModel} with $z_1=\dots=z_{n_x}=z$ because $z_i$ might not depend on all $x_1,\dots,x_{n_x}$.\\ For the sake of illustration, let a nonlinear function $f$ be given by